fbpx

 Lighting is SO important!
 Light airy images and dramatic dark images with the subject well lit make for stunning black and whites.
 I like the subject to pop and a light or dark background will do that.
 I’m able to create the light airy photos with natural light or studio light and the dramatic lighting works best with studio lighting.

-Focus on Faces
+Focus on Faces - NPS Photography

 lifestyle newborn close up

-Airy Images with Contrast
+Airy Images with Contrast - NPS Photography

 Mom holding newborn in the nursery